MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:CertificatesEarnedMetricsEnabled
 ```

 The portal allows you to customize the **Certificate received** metric of the learner dashboard available in the learner's view.
-You can enable/ disable the metric that shows the total certificates received by the learner.
+You can enable/disable the metric that shows the total certificates received by the learner.
 ![Total certificates received by the learner](../media/image%28418%29.png)

 By default, this metric is kept enabled with value as **True**.